LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/StringLocalization/string-localization.md

-In order to get all supported languages by key-value (key is locale key and value is language description), call the following:
+Get all supported languages by key-value (the key is locale key and value is language description):

 ```swift
 LPMessagingSDK.instance.getAllSupportedLanguages()
 ```

-_Note: The SDK uses native iOS control for the Copy/Paste menu.
-The language of the menu control is defined by the current device language if the host app is localized for this language.
-If the host app does not have this language, the last menu control language will be used._
+**Note:** The SDK uses native iOS control for the Copy/Paste menu.
+If the host app has this language, the current device language defines the language of the menu control.
+Otherwise, the last menu control language is used.